mannie/AzureStreamerWorkshop/CLI/ACI.md

 In this section, we will deploy the streamer app into Azure to run in Container Instances.
-In order to do so, we will need to make sure we have an active Git client and Docker installation that we can use.
-The instructions below assume that you don't have either installed; if you already have these tools installed and prefer to use the local versions, feel free to do so.
+In order to do so, we will need to make sure we have an active Docker installation that we can use.
+The instructions below assume that you don't have either installed; if you already have these tools installed and prefer to use the local installation, feel free to do so.

 **Section Outline**
 1. [Creating the Staging VM](#creating-the-staging-vm)